-UFD-M49 provides for some flexibility responsiveness in the staged release of residential and industrial urban land while ensuring that the relevant growth management principles established in the Future Proof growth sStrategy are not compromised.
-The method provides an opportunity for district plans and structure plans to refine Table 35.
+UFD-M49 provides for some responsiveness in the staged release of urban land while ensuring that the relevant growth management principles established in the Future Proof Strategy are not compromised.
 The importance of the settlement pattern set out in Map 43 and in Table 35 to the efficient integration of land use and infrastructure in the Future Proof sub-region is such that alternative land release is only expected to occur where comprehensive and robust evidence has been provided to satisfy the criteria in UFD-M49.

-Future Proof has developed two sets of criteria in APP13 to assist local authorities in responding to district plan or structure plan proposals when they are either out of sequence or unanticipated by the Future Proof settlement pattern.
+Future Proof has developed two sets of criteria in APP13 to assist local authorities in responding to district plan or development area plan proposals when they are either out of_sequence or unanticipated by the Future Proof settlement pattern.
 Developments are only considered to be significant where they meet the criteria in APP13 and particular regard is given to the proposed development capacity only where a development is significant.
 This pathway does not apply to resource consents.
 This is in accordance with policy 8 of the National Policy Statement on Urban Development 2020.